 Xanax withdrawal symptoms that are highlighted in red are considered life-threatening complications.
 Should these develop, medical treatment must be sought at once.

-Very few individuals who are Xanax dependent can complete a detox or tapering off regime without medical and professional support.
+Very few individuals who are Xanax dependent can complete detox or tapering off regime without medical and professional support.
 The vast majority relapse due to the severity and unpleasantness of Xanax withdrawal symptoms

 Medical experts recommend tapering off Xanax over a period of time (to be supervised by your medical practitioner) or undergoing a full medical Xanax detox within a drug detox clinic.